Strategic Analysis

 When Fig Uses It

-When Fig needs to understand the shape of a metric across a population.
+When you need to understand the shape of a metric — not just the average, but the full range.

 Example: Map deal-size distribution so that you can set realistic targets and identify whether your pipeline is healthy or top-heavy.